Skip to main content

 The descriptions should follow this format: [character’s name], [physical appearance], [pose], [expression], [shot type], and the [overall art style].
 It’s important to maintain the same format and language across all images for this character.
 The text should be under 1024 characters, but aim for around 900.

-Here are two examples of what a good description looks like:
+Here is an example of what a good description looks like:

 “Luna is a tall, slender woman with pale skin and long, flowing dark hair.
 She has striking blue eyes and a sharp jawline, wearing a sleek, black bodysuit with silver accents.
 She stands confidently with one hand on her hip and the other holding a glowing orb of light.
 Her expression is calm yet determined, with a slight smirk.
 Full body shot.
 Semi-realistic art style with detailed shading, emphasizing sharp contrasts between light and dark tones.”